Raquel Welch secretly battled devastating disease before her death

-Actress Raquel Welch suffered a devastating disorder in the lead up to her death which contributed to her passing at age 82, it has been revealed.
+Actress Raquel Welch suffered a devastating disorder that contributed to her death at age 82, it has been revealed.

-A death certificate obtained by celebrity news site TMZ showed the official cause of her death was cardiac arrest.
+A death certificate obtained by celebrity news site TMZ showed the official cause of the actress’s death was cardiac arrest.

-The certificate also lists Alzheimer’s disease as a condition that led to the former 60s sex symbol’s cause of death.
+The certificate also lists Alzheimer’s disease as a condition that led to the former 1960s sex symbol’s demise.

-At the time of Welch’s passing in February, her agent Stephen LaManna said she had died peacefully after a “brief illness” but the details were not publicly shared.
+At the time of Welch’s death in February, her agent Stephen LaManna said she had died peacefully after a “brief illness” but the details were not publicly shared.

 Alzhiemer’s disease is a brain disorder that slowly destroys memory and thinking skills and, eventually, the ability to carry out the simplest tasks.